An original Aurora kit

 more accurate 3D printed items, but in the end I decided

-to keep Auroroa's original skulls, primarily for nostalgic
+to keep Aurora's original skulls, primarily for nostalgic

 reasons.